moazmaksod/sro-cms/README.md

-## About iSRO CMS v2
+## About SRO CMS v2

-iSRO CMS v2 is A free and open-source project for the MMORPG Silkroad Online (iSRO & vSRO) Server files
+SRO CMS v2 is A free and open-source project for the MMORPG Silkroad Online (iSRO & vSRO) Server files

 Whats new?-:
 - Supporting iSRO and vSRO files.